mxndyj/ALEXIS.virtual_assist/README.md

 Whether you need a quick joke to brighten your day or an informative explanation, Alexis is at your service.

-Her intuitive design makes it easy to interact with her through voice commands.
+It's easy to interact with her through voice commands.
 If you ever want to stop interacting, say 'stop,' 'exit,' or 'bye,' and Alexis will bid you a warm farewell with a positive message.